Benchmarking the Next.js server vs nginx at serving a static site

 Takeaways

 Wow, nginx is fast - 4874x faster than Next.js under heavy load for median response time.
-I had some sense of this before, but just quite how much it dominates on request duration.
-I think this is largely because Next.js slows down quite a bit under heavy request load, given Next.js’s median time when only processing a single request was much lower.
+I had some sense of this before, but not quite how much it dominates on request duration.
+I think this is largely because Next.js slows down under heavy request load: its median time when processing a single request was much lower.

-The real-world penalty will also likely be lower than this: network latency will likely start to dominate.
-And if you’ve got dynamic requests to APIs, that will almost certainly be the bottleneck rather than the static file serving.
+The real-world penalty will likely be lower than this: network latency will start to dominate.
+And if you’ve got dynamic requests to APIs, those will almost certainly be the bottleneck rather than the static file serving.

-Overall, with this small of a penalty in most cases I’d pick running Next.js given it’s significantly easier to set up (provided you’re building a Next.js app already), and means your deployment can be standardised across static and dynamic applications.
-Only when you’re getting hundreds or thousands of requests per second, or if you've already got a really smooth nginx pipeline, does it probably become worth looking at this.
+Overall, with this small a penalty I’d pick running Next.js in most cases: it’s significantly easier to set up (provided you’re building a Next.js app already), and standardises your deployment across static and dynamic applications.
+It's probably only worth looking at nginx when you’re getting hundreds or thousands of requests per second, or if you've already got a really smooth nginx pipeline.

 Update: I did a follow-up with a more realistic setup, showing what the performance looks like when this is running on a remote server.